Subscribe to the City of Stories newsletter

 By subscribing you will be added to our Newsletter mailing list.

-Here in Norfolk we have a rather unique and interesting tradition for that day (Valentine’s) that everyone either loves or hates!
+Here in Norwich and Norfolk we have a rather unique and interesting tradition for Valentine’s that local people still carry on today!
 Read on for the story of Jack Valentine…

 Image: The Norwich Lanes ‘resurrected’ Jack Valentine a few years ago to celebrate this local legend